7 Steps To Begin Your Voice Over Career

 COUNTRY folk, you have some work cut out for you!

-In order to have a home voiceover studio business, you are going to have to learn to record yourself, edit your recording and burn CDs and also upload them to the internet.
-This is something you’ll be doing every day….
-You might want to read this paragraph again.
+In order to have a home voice over studio business, you are going to have to learn to record yourself, edit your recording and burn CDs and also upload them to the internet.
+This is something you’ll be doing every day

-In order to have a home voiceover studio business, you are going to have to learn to record yourself, edit your recording and burn CDs and also upload them to the internet.
-This is something you’ll be doing every day….
+In order to have a home voice over studio business, you are going to have to learn to record yourself, edit your recording and burn CDs and also upload them to the internet.
+This is something you’ll be doing every day

 The semi upside of this is that you will get to edit your own demo reels and save money.
 But, money that you will have already spent on your equipment!